idiap/bob/doc/TutorialsDatabase.rst

    >>> print len(fileList0)
    192

-In the previous case, the returned list of filenames contains relative path without extension.
+In the previous case, the returned list of filenames contains relative paths without extension.
 However, it is posssible to provides a base directory and an extension argument to the function, that will respectively prepend and append them to the list of filenames.